jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Factory/Introduction/Features.md

 **Data Synchronization**

-Offline and batch data synchronization between multiple data sources
+Offline and batch data synchronization among multiple data sources

-Support the synchronization of data from multiple local and cloud data sources, and support different synchronization strategies such as user’s full synchronization, incremental synchronization, etc.
+Support the synchronization of data from multiple local and cloud data sources, and support different synchronization strategies such as user’s full synchronization, and incremental synchronization.